Kowloon Tong station

 Kowloon Tong is a station on MTR's and in New Kowloon, Hong Kong.
+Its livery is sky blue.
 The station serves Kowloon Tong and its vicinity, including Yau Yat Tsuen, the Festival Walk shopping centre, City University of Hong Kong and Hong Kong Baptist University.

 The station straddles the boundary between Kowloon City District and Sham Shui Po District.